A great spot for nature lovers and party animals alike.

-With over twenty shops inside the terminal, you’ll be able to find any last-minute travel essentials that you might need.
+With a range of shops inside the terminal, you’ll be able to find any last-minute travel essentials that you might need.
 Spend time browsing the latest fashion, accessories and beauty products or bag yourself a bargain at World Duty Free.
 If you need some inflight entertainment, why not look for a new book, newspaper or magazine at WHSmith?
-BHX also has an ICE currency exchange service, so you can change some pounds to Bulgarian Lev before you fly.

 If you’re in need of a quick bite before your flight, Birmingham Airport has plenty of bars, restaurants and cafés for you to choose from.
 There’s a great selection of coffee shops if you need your daily caffeine fix, and healthier options can be found at Pret a Manger or Giraffe.
-If you are travelling as a family, Frankie & Benny’s is a great choice to host you and your little ones.
 And, if you’re with friends, you might want to kick start your holiday with a pint in Wetherspoon.

 If you are instead looking for a more premium experience, or need access to quiet-zones and unlimited WiFi – why not book into one of the five airports lounges?
 You’ll find complimentary food and drinks, and sockets to power your devices before the flight.